 Agencies such as the International Electronics Commission (IEC), the International Committee on Electromagnetic Safety (ICES) of the Institute of Electrical and Electronics Engineers (IEEE) and the European Committee for Electrotechnical Standardization (CENELEC).

 That is to say that once its door is shut and in operation, the electromagnetic emissions that heat up the food contained inside should not escape the oven.

 Which internals acts much like a Faraday cage, causing the emissions to bounce inside the confined area to heat up the food more efficiently.

 Have you ever wonder why microwave heated food is hotter on the outside and cooler on the inside, and sometimes, when you are trying to heat a small piece, it barely gets warm?

-Although this explanation does not apply to Wi-Fi technology, it is interesting to know how the electromagnetic waves are emitted, why they are forced to bounce, and what happens when a microwave oven in not properly insulated or allows for a radiation leakage.
+Although this explanation does not apply to Wi-Fi technology and on how to detect wifi interferences, it is interesting to know how the electromagnetic waves are emitted, why they are forced to bounce, and what happens when a microwave oven in not properly insulated or allows for a radiation leakage.

 How the 2.4GHz Radioelectrical Spectrum Looks Like.

 As the image shows, we have a normal 2.4GHz spectrum, with a few operating Wi-Fi networks and their typical transmission pattens, where you can observe the channel hopping to broadcast their networks through management beacon packets, some more intense data transmission peaks, yet nothing out of the ordinary.

 Microwave ovens are not perfect, and certain amount of energy, namely waves, leak out to the exterior, and when these waves are on the Wi-Fi frequency band of 2.45GHz, they interfere with data transmissions on the same frequency range, from channel 8 on.